-Ljubljana Cathedral, also known as the Cathedral of Saint Nicholas, is the most illustrious example of a Slovenian Baroque building.
+The Cathedral of St. Nicholas, also known as Ljubljana Cathedral, is the most illustrious example of a Slovenian Baroque building.
 It looks unpretentious from the outside, but you must go in – it is absolutely magnificent!

 - In 1461, the building was rebuilt in the Gothic style.
 In the same year, the Diocese of Ljubljana was established, and the church was given cathedral status.
 However, in 1469, the cathedral was burnt down, presumably by the Turks.

 - The decision to build a new church was made in 1700.
 The project of the Baroque cathedral was created by the Italian architect and Jesuit brother Andrea Pozzo.
 The construction took place at the beginning of the 18th century.
 In 1706, the cathedral was ready for use.
 In 1707, it was ceremonially consecrated.
 Originally, a fake dome was painted on the arch above the center of the cross.
 The real dome was built only in 1841, after which the cathedral acquired a modern look.